Meteor Fire, Planet Parades & the Buck Moon Rising — What’s Coming in North Carolina’s Skies This July 2025

 By Juxtaposed Tides | Adventure Forecast: Celestial Chaos Worth Chasing

-The strawberry moon of June hung low like a secret, and those who braved the humid dusk of Deep Gap or dared the hot salt air of the Banks know—when the moon barely clears the horizon, it speaks in color.
-In stories.
-In stillness.
-And we (the Juxtaposed Tides Aperture Abenteuer Team) happened to take in this stellar celestial event from Mocksville NC; an evening skate by the light of this town was a pure delight in itself, from the beautiful community garden to the quaintest and quietest main street.
-And the epic strawberry moonrise was grand, to say the least.
+The strawberry moon of June hung low, keeping its secrets.
+Those who braved the humid dusk in Deep Gap or the warm salt air of the Banks know that when the moon barely clears the horizon, it speaks in color.
+It tells stories and brings stillness.
+Our team, Juxtaposed Tides Aperture Abenteuer, enjoyed this celestial event from Mocksville, NC.
+An evening skate under the moonlight was a pure delight.
+From the beautiful community garden to the quaintest main street, the epic strawberry moonrise was grand, and charming to say the least.

-Whether you’ve got a DSLR, a phone cam, or just your own two eyes, July isn’t subtle—and she’s not showing up quietly.
+Whether you're equipped with a DSLR, a smartphone camera, or just your own two eyes, remember: July isn't subtle.
+She will not appear quietly.

 A Planet Parade Worth Peeling the Lids Back For

-They don’t usually play this nicely.
-But in July 2025, almost every major planet gets a role in the early-morning drama.
-Venus and Jupiter glow brightest—Venus still ruling the east before sunrise, and Jupiter rising late in the month in the northeast with a faint orange gleam.
+In July 2025, the planets align beautifully.
+Almost every major planet gets a role in the early-morning sky.
+Venus and Jupiter glow the brightest.
+Venus still reigns in the east before sunrise while Jupiter rises late in the month in the northeast with a faint orange gleam.

-Mars lingers in the dusk, glowing quietly in the east after sunset, while Saturn rises after midnight and hits its peak visibility before dawn by month’s end.
-Neptune and Uranus trail behind in the twilight—faint, distant, but faithful.
+Mars lingers in the dusk, quietly glowing in the east after sunset.
+Saturn rises after midnight and reaches its peak visibility before dawn by month’s end.
+Neptune and Uranus trail behind in the twilight—faint, distant, but unwavering.

 Saturn and Neptune’s rare conjunction on July 16, just 1° apart.
-If you’ve got a telescope or long lens, this is your moment.
+If you have a telescope or a long lens, this is your moment.

-Venus, Jupiter and Crescent Moon Triad – July 21–23 in the dawn sky.
-Pull off the road, set the tripod, and shoot sky geometry at its finest.
+The triad of Venus, Jupiter, and the Crescent Moon – July 21–23 in the dawn sky.
+Make sure to pull off the road, set up your tripod, and capture celestial geometry at its finest.

 Best Spots to Watch:

-OBX boardwalks or fishing piers — perfect flat eastern horizon
+OBX boardwalks or fishing piers — A perfect flat eastern horizon awaits.

-Hanging Rock State Park — predawn hike for ridge silhouettes
+Hanging Rock State Park — A predawn hike offers stunning ridge silhouettes.

 The Buck Moon: Standing Tall in the Heat